 Skip to content

-Southeast Asia
+Southeast and East Asia

-Religious freedom remains poor across most of Southeast Asia.
+Religious freedom remains poor across most of Southeast and East Asia.
 Whether it’s authoritarian governments in China and North Korea, repression in Indonesia and Malaysia, or military rule in Myanmar, the challenges for Christians are numerous and growing.
 ICC’s 2025 Global Persecution Index featured persecution trends in China, Indonesia, Malaysia, Myanmar, North Korea, and Vietnam.
 Read the latest news and project updates below.

 Our Efforts